The Role of Diet in Hair Health: Foods for Stronger, Shinier Hair

 A balanced diet can transform your hair by addressing nutritional shortfalls and promoting optimal cellular function:

-Omega-3 Fatty Acids: Sourced from fatty fish, flaxseeds, and walnuts, these healthy fats moisturize the hair and scalp, reducing dryness and breakage.
+• Omega-3 Fatty Acids: These healthy fats moisturize the hair and scalp, reducing dryness and breakage.
+More details in the next section!

 Integrating these nutrients into your daily meals paves the way for stronger, shinier hair that truly reflects your inner vitality.